nrkno/yr-cachyr/README.md

 This framework is production ready but there are still many possible improvements.
 Some known tasks are:

-- Better thread synchronization.
-The cache uses serial dispatch queues to handle concurrent access and memory/disk value synchronization.
-This makes the code easy to follow and reason about, but it is not as performant as a solution using the multiple reader single writer pattern.
-We tried using concurrent dispatch queues with dispatch barriers for cache updates, but it got messy and code readability suffered.
-In early development serial queues were the way to go, but there is room for improvement.
 - Limit for disk usage.
 The disk cache has no limit on how much data it stores.
 - Default `DataConvertable` support more common types.